-The directors of BRITE-TECH BERHAD do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 38 to 98 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the Companies Act 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2014 and of their financial performance and cash flows for the financial year then ended.
+The directors of BRITE-TECH BERHAD, do hereby state that, in the opinion of the directors, the accompanying financial statements set out on pages 40 to 105 are drawn up in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the Companies Act 1965 in Malaysia so as to give a true and fair view of the financial position of the Group and of the Company as at 31 December 2015 and of their financial performance and cash flows for the financial year then ended.

-In the opinion of the Directors, the information set out in note 42 on page 99 to the financial statements has been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants and presented based on the format prescribed by Bursa Malaysia Securities Berhad.
+In the opinion of the Directors, the information set out in Note 40 on page 106 to the financial statements has been compiled in accordance with the Guidance of Special Matter No.1, Determination of Realised and Unrealised Profits or Losses in the Context of Disclosures Pursuant to Bursa Malaysia Securities Berhad Listing Requirements, issued by the Malaysian Institute of Accountants and presented based on the format prescribed by Bursa Malaysia Securities Berhad.

-Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated 20 April 2015.
+Signed on behalf of the Board of Directors in accordance with a resolution of the directors dated 20 April 2016.

-PANG WEE SEE KAN KING CHOY Director Director
+PANG WEE SEE Director KAN KING CHOY Director

-STATUTORY DECLARATION

-PURSUANT TO SECTION 169(16) OF THE COMPANIES ACT, 1965
+STATUTORY DECLARATION PURSUANT TO SECTION 169(16) OF THE COMPANIES ACT, 1965

-I. PANG WEE SEE, being the Officer primarily responsible for the accounting records and financial management of BRITE-TECH BERHAD, do solemnly and sincerely declare that the accompanying financial statements set out on pages 38 to 99 are in my opinion correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.
+I, PANG WEE SEE, being the Officer primarily responsible for the accounting records and financial management of BRITE-TECH BERHAD, do solemnly and sincerely declare that the accompanying financial statements set out on pages 40 to 106 are in my opinion correct, and I make this solemn declaration conscientiously believing the same to be true and by virtue of the provisions of the Statutory Declarations Act, 1960.

-Subscribed and solemnly declared by PANG WEE SEE at Puchong in the state of Selangor Darul Ehsan on 20 April 2015
+Subscribed and solemnly declared by PANG WEE SEE at Puchong in the state of Selangor Darul Ehsan on 20 April 2016